amygoldlist/amygoldlist.github.io/links.md

 * Interested in art?
 I enjoy painting, particularly copying some of my favourite artists: Van Gogh, Tom Thompson, Ted Harrison, Roy Henry Vickers to name a few.
 You can check out my work [here](https://knockoffart.blogspot.com/).

 * Do you like computer games that are entirely logic based?
 Check out my favourite game designer, [Everett Kaser Software](http://www.kaser.com/) which I have been buying and playing since...
 Well I don't remember.
-I feel like I might have had Sherlock on MD DOS?
+I feel like I might have had Sherlock on MS DOS?